Campus: MCC-Penn Valley, Health Science Institute

-Application period: For fall semester, first Thursday in January - third Thursday in January (4:30 p.m.).
-For spring, first Thursday in August - third Thursday in August (4:30 p.m.)
+Application period: For fall semester, the first Thursday in January through the third Thursday in January (4:30 p.m.).
+For spring, the first Thursday in August through the third Thursday in August (4:30 p.m.)

 Prerequisite: Admission to the nursing program; completion of or concurrent enrollment in PSYC 243.
 The student will acquire knowledge fundamental to the development of basic skills and attitudes essential for the practice of nursing.
 The principles of physical, biological, and behavioral sciences and nursing theory serve as the foundation.
 This first clinical laboratory course is designed to introduce the student to the role of the professional nurse in meeting basic needs common to all clients.
 Students are prepared to establish the nurse-client relationship through communication skills.
 Planned clinical experience is designed to allow the student to utilize the nursing process to deliver safe, individualized nursing care according to legal/ethical guidelines.